HenryDykhne/stock-news/README.md

 >Then the software will show a list of article links from google that have been marked as trustworthy or not according to any imported blacklists.

 #### Analysis:
-* The implementation of check stockNews.news stocks is contained in the `stockNews.App` class, specifically in the method `checkNews`.
+* The implementation of check news stocks is contained in the `stockNews.App` class, specifically in the method `checkNews`.
 * Single responsibility: While the `checkNews` method does many things, it is actually putting together the many other processes to produce an output.
 The newsApi and newsFilter handle their own parts of the work and nothing else.